UK Mountain Guide: The Best British Peaks to Climb

 Pen-y-Ghent

 Pen-y-Ghent, located in the Yorkshire Dales, is the ultimate starter mountain!
 It is the smallest of Yorkshire's three peaks and can be enjoyed as part of the three peaks challenge.
-Aside from its easily-conquerable height and gentle ascent, what makes this mountain so great is its splendid scenery which includes two large fissures – Hull Pot and Hunt Pot – that have been eked out by running water.
+Aside from its easily-conquerable height and gentle ascent, what makes this mountain so great is its splendid scenery that includes two large fissures – Hull Pot and Hunt Pot – that have been eked out by running water.

 Schiehallion